GeoTecINIT/-nativescript-ieeetmc-journal/README.md

 # NativeScript Task Dispatcher for Reliable Android Task Scheduling

 This repository is the reproducibility package for the article “Using mobile Devices as Scientific Measurement Instruments: Reliable Android Task Scheduling".
 In terms of software, the paper provides two main outputs.
 The first and most important is the **NativeScript Task Dispatcher** library, see [https://github.com/GeoTecINIT/nativescript-task-dispatcher](https://github.com/GeoTecINIT/nativescript-task-dispatcher) ([10.5281/zenodo.4530103](https://doi.org/10.5281/zenodo.4530103)).
-The second is the analysis and results of one of the experiments reported in the article (*Experiment 1: simple task scheduling*), which is the focus of this repository.
+The second is the analysis and results of the two  experiments reported in the article.
+Code and data associated with these experiments is the focus of this repository.

 <!--